-DCA provide of support services for carers in Derbyshire on behalf of ourselves and health services.
-They can offer information and advice, carry out carer assessments, administrate carer personal budgets and run carer support groups and social activities throughout the county.
-You can find your local DCA office or contact their head office, tel: 01773 833833.
+Derbyshire Carers Association provide support to unpaid carers in Derbyshire on behalf of health and social care.
+They can offer information and advice, carry out carer assessments and support planning, and offer peer support and social activities for carers across the county.

 Carer personal budgets and carers breaks

-Carers in Derbyshire also has general information about getting a break from caring.
+Carers UK also has general information about taking a break from caring.

-There is also advice on preparing for an emergency by having a contingency plan in place.
-You can also apply for a carer's emergency card online.
+We have information on preparing for an emergency and you can also apply for a carer's emergency card.